How to Prevent Lower Trapezius Pain

-- Dry needling: Dry needling requires inserting needles at trigger points that may be causing pain.
+- Dry needling: Dry needling physical therapy requires inserting needles at trigger points that may be causing pain.
 A common physical therapy technique, this remedy usually rids patients of muscle knots.

 - Taping: Taping is very common to treat a trapezius strain.
 Applying elastic tape to the affected area relieves pressure and reduces pain.

 These are just a few initial exercises from our physical therapists to treat lower trapezius pain.
-Once you have established motor control of the lower trap muscle, you can work to begin strengthening the muscle.
+Once you have established motor control of the lower trap muscle, you can improve muscle strength.
 Working on your lower trap muscle will help you to prevent injury in the future as well as give you a more effective movement pattern in the shoulder.
 As a bonus, you’ll have the sexiest lower trap muscles this summer.

 Rehabilitation physical therapy can be a safe and effective option for gaining more guidance on this topic.
 If you would like to learn more, or are experiencing pain in any of the areas mentioned, Ivy Rehab can help!
 Give us a call or request an appointment to discuss potential shoulder treatment options.